jeremydcherry/jeremydcherry.github.io/content/brands.md

 #### Musings:

-Here's more I've written pondering the topic of creating compassionate work for other humans:
+If you're interested in more that I've written pondering the topic of creating compassionate work for other humans, here you go:

-<a href="/writing" class="btn_secondary">Read More</a>
+<a href="/writing" class="btn_secondary">Keep Reading</a>

 ---